latent-variable/AI-SourceScoring/README.md

 ```

 ## Contributing
 We welcome contributions from the community.
-Please read our contributing guide for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under GPL - see the LICENSE.md file for details.
+This project is licensed under GPL-3.0 license - see the LICENSE.md file for details.

 ## Acknowledgements
 - GPT-4 by OpenAI for AI and NLP capabilities.